gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getUserPoints
-Total available points of a user for current application
+Get reward points available with a user

 ```javascript
 // Promise